Q1. Are you a licensed trekking agency?

 Q11.
 What type of food is served during a trek?

-On a CAMPING TREK we provide three tasty, plentiful and nutritious meals daily with a variety of local and western dishes.
-To start the day, breakfast consists of a choice of porridge, muesli and cereal followed by omelet, fried or scrambled eggs with chapattis or bread.
-Lunch is generally a selection of salad, cooked vegetable dishes, pasta and traditional breads.
-Dinner is a hearty 3 course meal – soup, followed by a variety of vegetable, meat, rice and pasta dishes and completed with a simple dessert.
+On a CAMPING TREK, we provide three tasty, plentiful and nutritious meals daily with a variety of local and western dishes.
+To start the day, breakfast consists of a choice of porridge, muesli, and cereal followed by an omelet, fried or scrambled eggs with chapattis or bread.
+Lunch is generally a selection of salad, cooked vegetable dishes, pasta, and traditional bread.
+Dinner is a hearty 3-course meal – soup, followed by a variety of vegetable, meat, rice, and pasta dishes and completed with a simple dessert.
 Tea, coffee and hot chocolate are also provided at all meals.
 We use as much fresh produce as possible and special diets are regularly catered for.
 The leaders are able to maintain very tight controls on health and hygiene in the kitchen with respect to general cleanliness and food preparation and also within the group with respect to personal hygiene.
 All foods are well cooked and vegetables are treated by potassium permanganate or iodine.
 Boiled water is served for drinking.
 Antiseptic soaps and potassium or iodine treated water are provided for washing.
 Special dietary requirements can always be catered for.

 Q12.
 How to get safe drinking water on the trek?

 On camping trek, our staff will boil and cook meals treated by potassium permanganate or iodine.
 On GAP trek, you will be able to buy safe hot drinks in the tea house.
 We recommend you to bring water purification pills.
 On the trail, water from the streams is safe if away from settlements.